akadri01/gh-property-v2/README.md

-# Gh Real Estate Website
+# Gh Real Estate Website Version 2.0

 About the technologies used;